 How To Reinstall NVIDIA Drivers

-Some people feel that the need for driver re-installation is a relic of a bygone era, but it’s best to cover your bases in case you experience lag or stuttering in your games.
+Some people feel that the need for driver re-installation is a relic of a bygone era, but it’s best to cover your bases in case you experience delay or stuttering in your games.

-Similar to the installation process, you have two options for reinstalling the drivers.
+Similar to the installation process, you have two choices for reinstalling the drivers.

 When using GeForce Experience, you will find the option in the ‘Drivers’ tab.
-It isn’t as apparent as we would have liked, but it’s not too difficult to find.
+It isn’t as evident as we would have liked, but it’s not too challenging to find.

 When you click on them, you will be given the choice to reinstall the drivers.